Hotel sustainability: key considerations for hotel owners

 Why is sustainability important in hotels?

-There are so many opportunities to improve energy, water, and waste efficiency in hotels but making choices around these elements aren’t the only common practices.
+There are so many opportunities to improve energy, water and waste efficiency in hotels but making choices around these elements aren’t the only common practices.
 Other common practices for hotels include making operational changes by using utility benchmarking and temperature adjustments, as well as other technical updates like high-efficiency water fixtures or LED lighting.
 Let’s take a look one by one at the most common sustainability practices for hotels.

-Operational Changes
+Operational changes

 Waste reduction

 Hotels produce an excessive amount of waste.
-In fact, UK hotels produce 289,700 metric tons of waste each year.
+In fact, UK hotels alone produce 289,700 metric tons of waste each year.
 Because of this, some of the most common sustainability measures are related to waste management.

 Many hotels have implemented recycling in common areas, reusable food service materials and have made newspapers available in common areas rather than delivering to each individual room.
 Hotels have also implemented the use of reusable water bottles by having filtered water stations and giving guests a reusable water bottle instead of using plastic bottles.